nunchuk-io/libnunchuk/README.md

 * Bitcoin Core is the most peer-reviewed and battle-tested in all of Bitcoin.
 * Bitcoin Core has important protocol upgrades coming, such as Schnorr signatures and Taproot.

-By leveraging Core, libnunchuk is able to kill two birds with one stone: gaining access to powerful and reliable Bitcoin tools, while staying lean and cutting down on the number of dependencies.
+By leveraging Core, libnunchuk can gain access to powerful and reliable Bitcoin tools, while staying lean and cutting down on the number of dependencies.

 ## Usage